 Jane Norman (Pixanne)

-Jane Norman does it all!
-She's a singer, composer, writer and television personality.
+Broadcast Pioneers member Jane Norman did it all!
+She was a singer, composer, writer and television personality.
 She began her musical career at age three, and at age eight one of her compositions was performed by the renowned Philadelphia Orchestra.

 She went on to create and star in the nationally syndicated award-winning television show PIXANNE, which received a 12 rating and 62% share of audience when it aired on CBS, where it out-rated every other program, including soap operas and early evening news-a rare TV phenomenon.